cloakware-ctf/rhme3-writeups/climate_controller_catastrophe/notes.md

 So my challenge is: B3 53 DB 97 00 00 00 00
 	- little end first.

+### Message Fragmentation
+The message I've seen started with `10 25`, then fragments labelled `21` .. `25`.

+What we don't know:
+	- how can messages get turned into frames -> frame_read_25a0
+	- first 8 bytes of canframe are straight from CANBUS frame
+	- the "short" is wierd, return value from 2720, sometimes 0x500, or 0x0, appears to be SID
+	- last nibble is the number of live data bytes, counting from the beginning

+What we know:
+	- messages starting `0` are complete, shift the 0, process the rest.
+	- messages starting `1` begin a fragmented message set, next 3 nibbles are size
+	- messages starting `2` do a try_readMessageBuffer_2575, and get a 0x500 response (ref 2720)
+		- I think this is "got fragments without head, skipping"
+	- messages starting `3` are ignored
+	- messages starting with anything else are NYI? (ref 26e3, 2720)
+	- there's a relatively small fragment limit, orig+8, I think.

+Trying to understand again:
+	- 0xx: return size-1, put rest in 2720(arg0)
+	- 1xyz: return int(xyz)
+		- so `1025` -> 1, 0x025

 ### Happy Path
 Todo:
 	understand how main_loop_2c8b merges frames into messages